Contextuality with vanishing coherence and maximal robustness to dephasing: Analytical derivation of the robustness to depolarization and dephasing

 \subsection{Robustness to dephasing}

-We can now repeat the same analysis from the previous section, but in this case considering the scenario described in Fig.~\ref{Fig3} where $r$ parameterizes the amount of dephasing rather than depolarizing noise.
+We can now repeat the same analysis from the previous section, but in this case considering the scenario described in Fig.~3 of the main text, where $r$ parameterizes the amount of dephasing rather than depolarizing noise.
 Recall that in this scenario the dephased effects are given by

 where $\{\ket{i}\}_{i\in\{0,1\}}$ is the $Z$ basis.
 The statistics for this new scenario can then be computed and are given in Table \ref{Table3}.

 Like in the previous section, we can then compare this to Table \ref{Table1} in order to write the parameters $s$, $c$, and $\epsilon$ as functions of $r$ and $\theta$: